ChatOrganizationSoftware/ChatApp/README.md

 ## Web Application Access

-To use the web version of Chatty (This link is not up to date, it will be updated before 22-01-24), visit the following link:
+To use the web version of Chatty, visit the following link:

 [Chatty Web Application](https://chat-4ff93.web.app/)